derekzacharias/dockerinstall/README.md

-# dockerinstall
-Install docker, docker-compose, portanior and opencti with one command!

 # docker and portanior install
-Install docker and portanior install

-#Setup access to GitHub private repository.
+Setup access to GitHub private repository.
 Copy and paste the following commands.
 From the system, you intend to do a git clone from.
 Execute the following commands.